 The Consumer Barometer Study conducted by Google sampled 79,000 respondents across 63 countries.
 Worldwide data illustrates that smartphone use has served as a catalyst for increased internet usage.
 In the case of Argentina, for example, smartphone use and smartphone internet usage had parallel growth rates between 2013 and 2017.

 25. Email open stats reveal that mobile made up 46% of 2018’s total email opens.

 Optimal open rates vary by industry.
 For example, in the arts, culture, and entertainment industries, the average desired open rate is around 17.54%.
 For automotive services, this drops down to 13.30%.
 Across all industries, an average of around 16.74% is acceptable, according to Constant Contact.
 On mobile devices and desktops, the threshold is much higher: 40.65% and 59.35%, respectively.

-26. Per data on email marketing in 2019, Gmail and Apple’s iPhone tie as the most-used clients at a 28% market share.
+26. Per data on email marketing in 2020, Apple’s iPhone and Gmail are the two most-used clients at a 40% and 24% market share, respectively.